-I host and produce public radio shows with Jefferson Public Radio, an NPR member station on the Oregon-California border.
+I am a public radio journalist with Jefferson Public Radio, an NPR member station on the Oregon-California border.
 I host our local Morning Edition, which means I pick out the day's regional news (or write some myself) and broadcast it across several stations in Northern California and Southern Oregon.
-I also produce segments for the Jefferson Exchange, a daily call-in program focused on current events in our region.
+I also produce segments for the Jefferson Exchange, a daily talk show focused on current events in our region.

 I have been a print reporter for local papers in rural Oregon and Idaho.
 As a reporter I told data-driven stories about poverty, housing, public health, government and the environment.
 I dug into investigative pieces that held politicians accountable, visualized large sets of data, and covered diverse perspectives of complex topics.

 I have studied the energy industry with the Institute for Journalism and Natural Resources during a two-week bus tour.
 I also trained with ProPublica's 2017 Data Institute, where I studied data analysis, compilation, coding and design.
 I have them to thank for helping me design and code this website.

 2006-10 — Cal-State Fullerton, bachelors in English, features editor/columnist of the campus paper

 2010-14 — Portland, OR

 2012-14 — AmeriCorps VISTA volunteer in St. Helens, OR & Portland, OR, with a focus on housing

 2014-16 — reporter in Ontario, OR & Payette, ID covering oil & gas, local gov